RishabhRD/450DSA/dynamic_programming/important.md

 plus one was not thought by me.
 That is bad.
 But this logic is being used by many questions and I was not able to think of putting 0 thing.
 I should remember it.

+## 27.cc : Maximum difference between 0 and 1

+Here realizing that it's can be solved with DP if we replace 1 with -1 and 0 with 1.
+Then it's just like largest contiguous sum problem.
+We can use DP or kadane algorithm